 Step 7.
 Position the nozzle so the water out from the sprinkle will water your lawn or plants exactly.

 Step 8.
-Replace the dirt and any grass that set into the place where you start to dig of the sprinkler head.
+Replace the dirt and any grass that sets into the place where you start to dig of the sprinkler head.

 Step 9.
-Run the sprinkler to ensure that the new installed sprinkler heads is working in proper way.
+Run the sprinkler to ensure that the newly installed sprinkler heads are working properly.

-When you have new sprinkler heads installed, then you can do for these useful methods for protect your sprinkler heads.
-When you decide to use donut, then choose the concrete donut as it is durable and prove can last into years.
+When you have new sprinkler heads installed, you can do these useful methods to protect your sprinkler heads.
+When you decide to use a donut, choose the concrete donut as durable and last years.

-You might want to buy the cheaper with plastic donut, but then, your car or other car come over and it broke again and you need to replace it with the new one again.
-It is great things to know How To Protect Sprinkler Heads From Cars and make your yard and lawn always green and watered well.
+You might want to buy the cheaper one with a plastic donut, but then, your car or other car comes over, and it broke again, and you need to replace it with the new one again.
+It is great to know How To Protect Sprinkler Heads From Cars and make your yard and lawn always green and watered well.